 Another great tip here is to use absolutely everything you can food related.
 Never throw away leftovers.
 For example, if you have been cooking, and you’re left with half a tomato, a handful of pasta at the bottom of the box, and a few fresh basil leaves that happened to fall out while you were busy over the stove do not discard them.
 Whip up a quick one-person meal that will save even more money on food.

 Since we’re on the topic of nutrition, there are certain things that you can replace with cheaper alternatives.
-For example, swap store bought sweets for homemade ones or fruit.
+For example, swap store-bought sweets for homemade ones or fruit.
 Replace sodas and juices with water, simple or flavored with herbs and spices, such as lavender or basil.
 Instead of ice tea, you can lose the one you buy bottled from the supermarket, and make your own at home.
 It’s far cheaper, and you can make as much of it as you want.
 Coffee follows the same logic.
 Make your own spiced latte at home.
-There’s a good chance it will taste even better that the coffee shop one.
+There’s a good chance it will taste even better than the coffee shop one.
 Not to mention it’s a lot healthier!

 #10.
 Coupons Can Be Your Best Friend